rodrimati1992/abi_stable_crates/readme.md

         appender.push(100);
         appender.push(200);

-        // The primary to use the methods in the trait is through the inherent methods on
+        // The primary way to use the methods in the trait is through the inherent methods on
         // the ffi-safe trait object,
         // since `Trait` requires that the trait object implements the pointer traits for
         // the maximum mutability required by its methods.